Will Jackson (Wentworth): Backstory

 Will's hallucinations worsen but he is comforted by Marie once again after mistaking an inmate for Ferguson and scaring everyone at the cafeteria.

-As Vera remains being stalked by what she thinks is Ferguson and she discovers Jake killed Ferguson's former hitman Will has no choice but confess to Vera that he killed Ferguson with Jake's help and he must protect him.
+As Vera remains being stalked by what she thinks is Ferguson and she discovers Jake killed Ferguson's former hitman.
+Will has no choice but confess to Vera that he killed Ferguson with Jake's help, and he must protect him.
 Vera albeit initially shocked remains supportive of Will but demands to go to the burial place to make sure she really is dead and so does Jake.
 Will is disgusted by the idea but later agrees.

 At night the three go together and find a rotting corpse, unaware to them they are being watched and photographed by the mystery person.

-During the Season Six finale is questioned by the police regarding Ferguson's murder, and when Vera goes with the detectives to check the footage of the driver bay it is revealed that Will deleted the security footage.
+During the Season Six finale, questioned by the police regarding Ferguson's murder, and when Vera goes with the detectives to check the footage of the driver bay it is revealed that Will deleted the security footage.
 He reveals later that he will confront the police and tell them everything, not just for Jake, but for Vera, but that plan is put on hold after Murphy is shot outside Vera's house and Jake tells Will he has an idea to pin it all on Channing.

-Will in the Season Seven premiere is asked to be acting governor after Vera is taken hostage by a junkie inmate.
-Will has stated that he wants to resign for the third time after knowing Marie received a 15 years sentence and decided to rekindle her relationship with Allie.
-Will insists he would not make a good acting governor but is persuaded to stay by Vera as she stepped down from governors duties due to her pregnancy.
-Jake questions Will's behavior towards Marie after they had an argument and tells him it looks suspicious, Will lies and tells him nothing happened.
+In the Season Seven premiere, Will is asked to be acting governor after Vera is taken hostage by a junkie inmate.
+Will has stated that he wants to resign for the third time, after knowing Marie received a 15-year sentence and decided to rekindle her relationship with Allie.
+Will insists he would not make a good acting governor but is persuaded to stay by Vera as she stepped down from governors' duties due to her pregnancy.
+Jake questions Will's behavior towards Marie after they had an argument and tells him it looks suspicious.
+Will lies and tells him nothing happened.

 Will apologizes to Kaz for siding with Marie and offers her to work together again to protect the women.
-After Will becomes Acting Governor, the position of deputy Governor becomes available, both Linda and Jake apply.
-Will doesn't really think either is suitable but in the ends picks Linda because he can't trust Jake, much to Jake's dislike, Will explains to him that Vera would not want him in that position.
+After Will becomes Acting Governor, the position of deputy Governor becomes available.
+Both Linda and Jake apply.
+Will does not really think either are suitable but in the ends picks Linda because he cannot trust Jake.
+Much to Jake's dislike, Will explains to him that Vera would not want him in that position.

-After Kaz tries to blow up Marie their friendship becomes strained again, Will indefinitely confines Kaz to Solitary and refuses to see her, after an argument Kaz weeps and tells Will she doesn't want him to hate her, Will releases Kaz with the condition she will do therapy with new prison psychiatrist, Greg Miller.
+After Kaz tries to blow up Marie their friendship becomes strained again.
+Will indefinitely confines Kaz to Solitary and refuses to see her.
+After an argument Kaz weeps and tells Will she does not want him to hate her.
+Will releases Kaz with the condition that she will do therapy with new prison psychiatrist, Greg Miller.

-Will visits a recovering Marie in medical unit, Marie holds his hand and they kiss, Kaz witnesses it.
-Kaz becomes hostile towards Will leaving him slightly confused.
+Will visits a recovering Marie in the medical unit.
+Marie holds his hand, and they kiss, Kaz witnesses it.
+Kaz becomes hostile towards Will, leaving him slightly confused.